luc-github/esp3d.io/src/content/esp3d/v3.x/features/_index.md

     * Analog
     * BMX280
 * Auto script support at start
-* Basic Host GCODE stream for macros hosted on local FS (Work in Progress to improve it)
+* Basic Host GCODE stream for macros hosted on local FS (Work in Progress)
 * Update
     * ESP3D configuration using ini file on SD
     * ESP3D update using binary file on SD